Bugler (tobacco)

-Bugler is the name of a roll-your-own brand of tobacco and rolling papers.
+Bugler is a roll-your-own brand of tobacco and rolling papers.
 The Bugler brand was first introduced in the United States in 1932 by Lane Limited.
 Lane became a subsidiary of Scandinavian Tobacco Group in 2011.
-According to recent market surveys, Bugler is the #2 selling brand of rolling tobacco in the United States, competing heavily with the brand TOP.
+According to recent market surveys, Bugler is the second highest selling brand of rolling tobacco in the United States, competing heavily with the brand TOP.